In yoga, the Sea (Ocean, also Lake) often stands for Self by way of metaphoric use of such terms. There is a tradition for it (Cf. e.g. Katz 2015:267)

 Published pea tidings and other tidings were also very down-on-earth at times, and helped in making Findhorn community in northwest Scotland (near Inverness) what it is.
 (Findhorn Community 2008; MacLean 2004, 2006, 2008.)

 Are you one of those who wonder what the dandelion could have to tell you one way or other?
-Enjoy it!
-If you have to make use of it to make wine or for herbal healing attempts, be gentle. as one of MacLeans deva messages hint at, it could make a difference if dandelions were welcomed, for then they "could expand and do of its best", and you could learn with Ralph Waldo Emerson: "What is a weed?
+Enjoy and be gentle for a reply, as one of Maclean's deva messages hint at, it could make a difference if a dandelion were welcomed, for then it "could expand and do of its best", and you could learn with Ralph Waldo Emerson: "What is a weed?
 A plant whose virtues have never been discovered."
-Dorothy Maclean spent time listening in to it: "I hope to be greeting you from odd corners."(Maclean 2004:1)
+Dorothy Maclean spent time listening in to it, and it rounded off with "I hope to be greeting you from odd corners."(Maclean 2004:1)

 Enjoy the flowers with a well-directed aloha of a sort.
 Then what about trees?
 Maclean has published a book with "tree calls" too, in addition to deva messages she put down in writing and got published in the Findhorn Garden Story.
 In the book Call of the Trees, a deva message is: